 Furthermore, the pooled min-$\ell_2$-norm interpolator \eqref{eqn:interpolator} appears naturally as the limit of the gradient descent based linear estimator in the following way: Initialize $\bbeta_0=0$ and run gradient descent with iterates given by

 with $0< \eta \le \min\{\lambda_{\max}(\bX^{(1)\top}\bX^{(1)}), \lambda_{\max}(\bX^{(2)\top}\bX^{(2)})\}$, then $\lim_{t \rightarrow \infty} \bbeta_t= \hat \bbeta$.

-In recent years, min-norm interpolated type solutions and their statistical properties have been extensively studied in numerous contexts~\cite{bartlett2020benign,belkin2018understand,belkin2019does,belkin2020two,bunea2020interpolation,liang2020just,liang2022mehler,liang2022precise}.
-In fact, it is conjectured that this min-norm regularization is responsible for superior statistical behavior of estimators in overparametrized regime.
+In recent years, min-norm interpolation-type solutions and their statistical properties have been extensively studied in numerous contexts~\cite{bartlett2020benign,belkin2018understand,belkin2019does,belkin2020two,bunea2020interpolation,liang2020just,liang2022mehler,liang2022precise}.
+In fact, it is conjectured that this min-norm regularization is responsible for the superior statistical behavior of estimators in the overparametrized regime.
 In light of these results and the aforementioned abundant formulations, we view our work as a first step of understanding the behavior of this important family of estimators in transfer learning, under the lens of early and intermediate fusion.